ni/systemlink-web-interface-template/readme.md

 ### Plugins in SystemLink 2021R1 and newer

 Plugins in SystemLink 2021R1 appear in a navigation tree on the left of the page instead of the original homepage.
 In the config.json file, there is a section called `navigationItems` that specifies how the plugin appears in the navigation tree.
-Plugins can specify any number of items in the navigation tree.
-Each item should specify a unique id, a title token, and a URL beginning with a hash.
+Each navigation item should specify a unique id, a title token, and a URL beginning with a hash.
 Optionally, you can specify a group id and order within that group.

-**Note:** The Name, Access Control, and Icon sections only apply to plugins in earlier versions of SystemLink.
+**Note:** The Name and Icon sections in this document only apply to plugins in earlier versions of SystemLink.

 To change the name of the plugin in the navigation tree, change the `pluginTitle` value within the en.json file.